-For any adventure lover, the Shamshal pass trek is no less than a wonder.
+For any adventure lover, the Shimshal pass trek is no less than a wonder.
 This trek contains extreme beauty in it.
-It is located in a very difficult and remote valley of Shamshal.
+It is located in a very difficult and remote valley of Shimshal.
 Usually, hikers ascending any mountain go towards height.
 However, at Shamshal, somewhere heights and at some point, towards the slope.
 The whole trek is complicated.

 At Shamshal pass, a rare Wolf of Pakistan can be found.
 The wolves exist here in abundance.
 Yolk is called Khush Gae in these areas.
 Leopards, Wolfs, and bears create a lot of trouble for the local populace.

 World’s highest settlement is at Shimshal pass.
 At an altitude of 4,500 meters.
 At such height, humans don’t live in any other place in Pakistan.
 Only tourists go to such heights to ascend the peaks.
 However, the people of Shimshal are such hardcore that they contain and take care of the cattle at such high altitudes.
 At Shujrab, several thousand goats.
 People take care of them in rotation.
 8 to 10 days, one group takes care of goats.
 Another replaces this group after this period.
 For local people, the track is for 3 days.